tomjefferis/dynamic-time-warping-eeg/README.md

 ## This Repo is still in development
 For now most scripts will run as intended, testing a variety of latency measures against DTW methods in simulated peaks, real erps and simulated ERPs

-## The real data code depends on FieldTrip, see: https://www.fieldtriptoolbox.org
+## The simulated EEG data is generated from SEREEGA: https://github.com/lrkrol/SEREEGA?tab=readme-ov-file#installation

-## The Generic ERP used for the 3d plots can be plotted using the plottest.m script
+## Download SEREEGA and place in the root directory of this repo